k8-scalar/k8-scalar/README.md

 curl -LO https://storage.googleapis.com/minikube/releases/latest/minikube-windows-amd64.exe && mv minikube-windows-amd64.exe minikube.exe && export PATH=$PATH:`pwd`
 minikube start --cpus 4 --memory 8192
 ```
 It takes several minutes on our Windows 10 machine before the Kubernetes worker node gets ready.
+Execute the following command to see when the minikube worker node is ready.
 ```
 $ kubectl.exe get nodes
 error: You must be logged in to the server (Unauthorized)